-The Robert Tatin Museum ranks among the important art environments in France ¹.
+Nowadays usually referred to as Musée Robert Tatin, this singular architecture ranks among the important art environments in France ¹.

 Life and works

-After World War II Tatin decided to go for an artistic career, so he moved again to Paris.
+After World War II Tatin decided to go for an artistic career, so he once more moved to Paris.
 He began a ceramics studio and participated in the artistic circles that re-inspired postwar cultural life in France.

 In 1950, however, he decided to go to Brazil, where he was active in making art and consulting musea.
-He made distant travels through South America, a far as Tierra del Fuego, and was deeply influenced by the indigenous culture.
+He made distant travels through South America, a far as Tierra del Fuego and he was deeply influenced by the indigenous culture.

 In 1960 Tatin returned to France.